Jo-cloud85/in-browser-markdown-editor/README.md

 In short, **use function declarations when you want to create a function on the global scope and make it available throughout your code**.
 Use function expressions to limit where the function is available, keep your global scope light, and maintain clean syntax.

+- Issues with using SVG as background-image links

+When the solution is uploaded live on Github pages, I realised all the url svg links for background images did not work at all.
+Apparently, Chrome has issues reading svg files unless you are attaching the svg files as img files.
+There needs to be some SVG to CSS converter for the svg links to work.

 ### Continued development

 To develop this into a full stack application.